DIRECTED ENERGY PROFESSIONAL SOCIETY

 • Thermal Management Systems - Thermal Management Systems considerations could include but are not limited to energy storage (e.g. sensible and latent heat approaches), waste heat rejection, system optimization approaches, significant component or subsystem improvements, corresponding modeling and simulations, and measured performance data.

-Unclassified papers and presentations are sought at Distribution Limitations A, C and D levels.
+Unclassified papers and presentations are sought at Distribution A level.

 Submission Instructions